alexkappa/terraform-website/content/source/docs/cloud/overview.html.md

 ### Version Control Integration

-Infrastructure as code belongs in version control, so Terraform Cloud is designed to work directly with your version control system (VCS) provider.
+Like other kinds of code, infrastructure as code belongs in version control, so Terraform Cloud is designed to work directly with your version control system (VCS) provider.

 Each workspace can be linked to a VCS repository that contains its Terraform configuration, optionally specifying a branch and subdirectory.
 Terraform Cloud automatically retrieves configuration content from the repository, and will also watch the repository for changes: